grzesiek-galezowski/tdd-ebook/manuscript/160_Composable_Design.md

   }
 ```

-This way, the `CompanyPolicies` won't know what exactly is passed to it via constructor and we can pass whatever we like -- either an SQL repository or a NoSQL one!
+This way, the `CompanyPolicies` won't know what exactly is passed to it via its constructor and we can pass whatever we like -- either an SQL repository or a NoSQL one!

 **Johnny:** Great!
 This is the option we're looking for!
 For now, just believe me that this approach will lead us to many good things -- you'll see why later.